uc-cdis/gen3-metrics/README.md

 # gen3-metrics
 This is used in aws lambda funtion to download gen3 metrics from s3 and send email
-# gen3-metrics
-This is used in aws lambda funtion to download gen3 metrics from s3 and send email.

 How to Setup lambda
 1. git clone this repo